Billy Slaughter: Early life

-Slaughter was born on June 3, 1980 in New Orleans, Louisiana, and graduated in Drama and Communications from the University of New Orleans.
+Slaughter was born on June 3, 1980, in New Orleans, Louisiana.
+He attended Jesuit High School in New Orleans.
+After getting his acting degree, he was selected to stand-in for Dustin Hoffman on the John Grisham film, Runaway Jury.
+Hoffman then invited Slaughter to move to Los Angeles, where he would work from 2002–2005 as Hoffman's permanent stand-in.
+Slaughter graduated in Drama and Communications from the University of New Orleans.
 He has been trained at the British American Drama Academy (BADA).